gsilva00/LBAW-Project/docs/wiki/er.md

 In summary, the website not only defines a means to cycle through numerous news for any user - guest or otherwise - but it is also possible to filter and search through different topics, authors, timelines, number of votes, tags, and more.

 Beyond that, if an account is created on the website, the user can add, delete or edit their own news article, which will be shared in the Home Page.
 Then other authenticated members comments and vote on the article.
 These votes will help create the author's reputation, hence establishing an official trustworthy source.
-However, the ‘fact-checker’, a verified person who has the ability to moderate information, can disclose the news as fake.
+However, the 'fact-checker', a verified person who has the ability to moderate information, can disclose the news as fake.
 This decreases the news page visibility and removes its votes.
 Consequently, it is important to know that after 3 strikes, the journalist will get banned from the platform, needing to appeal to rejoin the community.

 Additionally, if a person really loves a specific author's articles, or a topic, or a tag, they can follow any of them and check their news personally on each of their respective pages, which showcase personalized news feeds.